AUA Summit - What is Epispadias?

 Are children with epispadias more likely to get urinary tract infections?

 At this time, no studies show that epispadias leads to urinary tract infections (UTIs).
 But in cases of complete exstrophy-epispadias, the child will be at increased risk.
 This is due to a condition called vesicoureteral reflux.
-These children are most often treated with a small dose of prophylactic antibiotics until the reflux is corrected.
+These children are most often treated with a small dose of prophylactic antibiotics until the reflux is fixed.

 Can epispadias be prevented?